 - In Mahou Sensei Negima!
 Chao summoned fire spirits are called salamanders, surprisingly the wind equivalents are called valkyries.

 - In Yu-Gi-Oh!
 ZEXAL, Yuma received some support monsters that are based on these beings as part of a Batman Gambit on the part of Vector.
-There are some more examples in the "tabletop Games" folder.
+There are some more examples in the card game in the Tabletop Games folder.

 - Mercedes Lackey's Elemental Masters series has all four.
 They will serve those who have a talent for their respective elements, and cooperate with mages with a complementary element, but dislike and avoid those with opposing elemental affinity.